top of page

 Welcome,

-He is leading the development of BS202001 Project Controls in which MOD is a participant and working closely with PsACE community harmonising estimating practice in government and its supply chain.
-Also he represents BSi on ISO WG12 developing an Implementation guide to EVM and is Strategy Director of the Association of Cost Engineers, helping to shape its future.
+He led the development of BS202001 Project Controls, in which MOD is a participant and works closely with the PsACE community, harmonising estimating practices in government and its supply chain.
+He also represents BSi on ISO WG12, developing guides for EVM.

 What are the tools the projects community needs to